Our Community Development Program

 Are you a college student?
 Visit the ONTransfer website to view more of our pathway agreements.

 With required courses in Community, Economic, and Social Development (CESD) and Social Work, this unique program offers an interdisciplinary learning opportunity.
-Students will work alongside people in their region to effect change by helping to identify common concerns and solutions, and build relationships with organizations and those in positions of power.
+Students will work alongside people in their community to effect change by helping to identify common concerns and solutions, and build relationships with organizations and local stakeholders.
 Students will learn how to create opportunities for communities to learn new skills and foster social inclusion and equality by enabling people to act together.

 Choosing to earn a degree in community development has many benefits.
 The hands-on experience students will earn while fulfilling their degree requirements are both worthwhile and highly rewarding.
 In students’ third-year of study, they will complete a 150-hour work placement.
-Students have been placed in organizations such as Habitat for Humanity, the Children’s Aid Society, Batchewana First Nation, Garden River First Nation, NORDIK Institute, United Way, Ontario Trillium Foundation, and more.
+Students have been placed in organizations such as the Rotary Club, the Timmins Anti-Hunger Coalition, Missanabie Cree First Nation, Thinking Rock Community Arts,, NORDIK Institute, the Soup Kitchen Community Centre, the Algoma Community Foundation, and more.

-These placements allow students to apply concepts, theories, and methods from their coursework in the community, advocate for change, and implement new analytical strategies, making the degree action-packed and very hands-on.
-The skill set students acquire are very versatile and can be applied to various career paths which are sought after by a wide range of employers.
+These placements allow students to apply concepts, theories, and methods from their coursework in the community, advocate for change, and implement new strategies to improve people’s lives, making the degree action-packed and very hands-on.
+The skill set students acquire are very versatile and can be applied to a multitude of career paths, and graduates are sought after by a wide range of employers.

-Our program also has a specific focus on northern, rural, remote communities, and Indigenous populations.
 Community development practitioners often work within a defined geographical area (urban or rural), and with specific groups of people (persons with disabilities, youth, children, families, newcomers, the unemployed, and the homeless).
-Thus, our program adequately prepares students to be Community development practitioners in Northern Ontario, and to work with a diverse and cross-cultural group of peoples.
+Our programs prepare students for experiences tailored to their campus community, whether it’s Sault Ste.
+Marie, Brampton, or Timmins, and to work with a diverse and cross-cultural groups of people.

 Get hands-on experience